NomNomAI/Remove-Bg-GPU-CPU-Bria-2.0-Batch-Bulk/README.txt

 License: BRIA RMBG-2.0 is source-available for non-commercial use.
 Commercial use requires a license from BRIA.
 Credits: Model by BRIA AI (https://briaglobal.com) and references to the BiRefNet paper.

+Three versions included.
+CPU CLI
+GPU CLI
+Gradio GUI

+Gradio allows choosing of files.
+CLI will use the input folder

 Create and activate a Python virtual environment: